 How is hyperpigmentation treated?

-Hyperpigmentation is often treated with prescription lotions containing vitamin C or a skin-lightening agent like hydroquinone.
-You can prevent future areas of hyperpigmentation by using a sunscreen with a high concentration of zinc oxide every day, and wearing a hat to protect your face from direct sunlight.
+You can treat hyperpigmentation with prescription lotions containing vitamin C or a skin-lightening agent like hydroquinone.
+You can also prevent future areas of hyperpigmentation by using a sunscreen with a high concentration of zinc oxide every day, and wearing a hat to protect your face from direct sunlight.

-Dr. Rozehzadeh and Dr. Gohari recommend using organic facial peels or laser energy to treat darker areas of pigment on your skin.
+Dr. Rozehzadeh and Dr. Gohari recommend using organic facial peels or laser energy to treat all types of hyperpigmentation on your skin.
 Lasers are effective at treating a particular area of hyperpigmentation without causing damage to the surrounding tissue.
 They also improve your skin tone and promote increased collagen production.

 What can I expect with laser treatments?

-Before a laser treatment for hyperpigmentation, it’s a good idea to stay out of the sun, so your skin doesn’t produce extra melanin.
-During the treatment, Dr. Rozehzadeh or Dr. Gohari use a handheld device to deliver laser energy to the affected area of your skin.
+Before a laser treatment for all forms of hyperpigmentation, it’s a good idea to stay out of the sun, so your skin doesn’t produce extra melanin.
+During the treatment, Dr. Rozehzadeh or Dr. Gohari use a handheld device to deliver laser energy reduce hyperpigmentation.
 The laser energy breaks apart the melanin under the surface of your skin to reduce the area of hyperpigmentation.
 Then your body disposes of the extra melanin naturally.

 During the treatment, the laser feels similar to the snapping of rubber bands, but this sensation is temporary, and most adults can tolerate it for the duration of the session.
 If you’re concerned about discomfort, ask about a topical numbing cream before your treatment begins.